 Riley is an absolutely amazing kid.
 She astounds me on a daily basis.
 She’s sweet, she’s silly, stubborn, confident, sassy, and absolutely brilliant.
-I couldn’t ask for a more well-behaved toddler.
+I couldn’t ask for a more awesome kid.
 Her biggest interests include outer space, water, and marine life.
 I actually started maintaining fish tanks again just to watch her face light up.

-She loves to snuggle while watching documentaries or Finding Nemo.
+She loves to snuggle while watching documentaries or Moana.
 Her absolute favorite show of all time is Cosmos.
-We watch the entire series through probably at least once a week.
+We watch the entire series through probably about once every other week.

-She was diagnosed as moderately-to-severely autistic at the age of two.
-For years, she was primarily non-verbal and communicates mostly through hand signs and touch.
+She received a diagnosis of moderate-to-severe autism at the age of two.
+For years, she was primarily non-verbal and communicated mostly through hand signs and touch.
 However, after receiving special services, she is rapidly progressing.
 Her capacity for language is growing constantly.
 She has never allowed her language delay to slow her down.
 No matter what she’s trying to communicate, she finds a way.
 Her meltdowns are few and far between because they only happen when she fails to get her point across and becomes frustrated.

 About Our Family